 Yes, we have Wednesday Night Youth Group and, yes, we have special events like “The Fifth Quarter” in the fall and others throughout the year.
 But that’s not what makes this ministry huge.
 It is huge because it is about so much more than fun games and trips!
 Through the relationships formed, we become more loving and better understanding people.
 Through community, we learn how to be more like Jesus in our thoughts and actions.
 In everything we do we want to Love God & Love People.

 Our leaders do their best to take a special interest in every student, beyond a simple “how was your week?” on Wednesdays.
 They regularly go to sporting events, plays, concerts, and more – just because one of their students invited them!
 Our Associate/Youth Pastor has lunch with students every Tuesday (7th-8th grade) and Thursday (9th-12th grade) during the school year as well!
 We truly love our students and hope that they know for the rest of their lives that Jesus loves them too.

 Wednesday Night Youth Group

 If Youth Ministry is a battle then Wednesday Night Youth Group is the frontline.
-Except for the rare occasion maybe 2-3 times a year, our Youth Group meets every single week from 7pm-8:30pm with doors opening at 6pm for video games and hang out time.
+Except for the rare occasion (maybe 2-3 times a year), our Youth Group meets every single week from 7pm-8:30pm with doors opening at 5:30pm for video games and hang out time.
 During the school year we serve a free, small dinner to students starting at 6:30pm – we know student’s schedules are increasingly busy so we don’t want the question of where they are going to eat dinner be the reason they can’t attend Youth Group!